Lawsuit Loans in Chicago and greater Illinois

 This is one of the most common problems facing plaintiffs across the city of Chicago and the state of Illinois.
 Many lawsuit case hearings in Illinois courts tend to stretch on as lawyers try to win for their sides.
 But this usually leaves plaintiffs like you and thousands of others struggling financially because of bills like rent fees, utility bills and mortgage payments.
 Plaintiffs with personal injury cases also tend to be dealing with growing medical bills they can no longer afford.
-This is a problem with a solution, and that is where we at Delta Settlement Funding come in.
+This is a problem with a solution, and that is where we at Rapid Lawsuit Funding come in.

 As one of the best settlement loan companies in Chicago and Illinois, we provide immediate pre settlement lawsuit funding for plaintiffs as easily as possible.
 You can contact us online or call us directly if you need financial support and we’ll have one of our experts talk to you, wherever you are, regardless of the nature or state of your lawsuit.

 Even when you win your lawsuit in Illinois, getting your settlement does not happen overnight.
 Lawsuits and their accompanying settlements are complex in nature, which means that payouts to plaintiffs like you can take weeks or even months to happen.
 Insurers also tend to extend negotiations with attorneys to strain you further financially until you can accept a lower settlement payout.
 How do you and your family survive during this time?

 Rapid Lawsuit Funding offers you pre settlement funding in cash to help you and your family get by until a better settlement is reached by your lawyers.
 Our range of lawsuit loans includes personal injury lawsuit loans, car accident loans, workers compensation loans and more.
 All our loans are non-recourse, which means that you don’t have to pay back any part of our lawsuit funding if you lose in your lawsuit.